oracle-livelabs/pts/ai-agentics-mcp/lab3/lab3.md

-# Lab 2:  Demonstrate AI Agent Reasoning with Examples
+# Lab 3:  Demonstrating AI Agent Reasoning with Model Context Protocol (MCP)

 ### Introduction

-Until now the agent and tools are initialized.
-Now we will call the agent with and ask specific questions to demonstrate how Agent calls apporpirate tools and generates answer.
+Until now the MCP server, agent, and tools initialized, we are now ready to interact with the system.
+We'll ask specific questions to see how the agent leverages MCP to select and invoke the appropriate tools—such as RAG, PDF generation, or database access—and generate accurate, context-aware

 Estimated Time: 15 min